 In the following years, the condition of the international oil market did not improve.
 Like her sister vessels, she could not be employed at a lot of places and was put out of service in 1984.
 She was eventually scrapped in 1986 at Ulsan, South Korea.

-The Prairial was the only Batillus class which was in service for more than a decade and rendered service for 24 long years before being scrapped.
+The Prairial was the only Batillus class that was in service for more than a decade and rendered service for 24 long years before being scrapped.
 She was renamed several times as Sea Brilliance in 1985, Hellas Fos in 1986 and Sea Giant in 1997.
 She is the third largest ship ever built, surpassed in size only by Seawise Giant and sister ship Pierre Guillaumat.

 The Prairial was completed and commissioned in 1979 and laid up at Vestnes, Norway by 1983.
 She was sold in 1985 and re-commissioned as Sea Brilliance.
 She was bought to the Gadani ship-breaking yard in Pakistan in 2003 and scrapped.